 If, by any chance, you’re in the United States, Canada, or Mexico, you’re likely to encounter these fascinating hawks.

-Each of them comes with its unique characteristics and adaptations.
-This article will relay the types of hawks in North America.
+Each has unique characteristics and adaptations.
+This article will describe the types of hawks in North America.

 1. Northern Harrier Hawk

-The Northern Harrier, scientifically known as Circus hudsonius, is one of the most fascinating types of hawks in North America.
+The northern harrier, scientifically known as Circus hudsonius, is one of North America’s most fascinating hawks.

 With its distinctive characteristics and hunting behavior, the Northern Harrier stands out among its hawk relatives.